 Last summer, Revesz assumed the sole directorship of the Institute for Policy Integrity, the think tank and advocacy organization he co-founded in 2008 and led since then with Livermore.
 Livermore, the founding executive director, left Policy Integrity to become a law professor at the University of Virginia, and now serves as a Senior Advisor to Policy Integrity.

-Earlier this year, Revesz was appointed to the National Academy of Sciences’ Committee on Science, Technology, and Law.
-He continues to serve as a Fellow of the American Academy of Arts and Sciences, and a member of the American Law Institute, the Council on Foreign Relations, and the Administrative Conference of the United States.
+Revesz continues to serve on the National Academy of Sciences’ Committee on Science, Technology, and Law, as well as a Fellow of the American Academy of Arts and Sciences, and a member of the American Law Institute, the Council on Foreign Relations, and the Administrative Conference of the United States.